sider/sider-docs/docs/tools/cplusplus/clang-tidy.md

 ## Getting Started

 To start using Clang-Tidy, enable it in your [repository settings](../../getting-started/repository-settings.md).
+If you want to configure Clang-tidy, please put the `.clang-tidy` file in the root directory.
+You can disable/enable Clang-tidy rules (Checks) via the file.

 ## Configuration